-- (a) Upon Learning of a line-of-duty death, the deceased member's member's supervisor should provide all reasonably available information to the Shift Supervisor and Dispatch. - Communication of information concerning the member and the incident should be restricted to secure networks to avoid interception by the media or others (see the Public Public Information Officer section Officer section of this policy).
+- (a) Upon learning of a line-of-duty death, the deceased member's supervisor should provide all reasonably available information to the Shift Supervisor and Dispatch. - Communication of information concerning the member and the incident should be restricted to secure networks to avoid interception by the media or others (see the Public Information Officer section of this policy).

-- (b) The Shift Supervisor The Shift Supervisor should ensure that notifications are made in accordance with the Officer-Involved Shootings and Deaths and Major Incident Notification policies as applicable. - (c) If the member has been transported to the hospital, the Shift Supervisor or Shift Supervisor or the authorized designee should respond to the hospital to assume temporary responsibilities as the Hospital Liaison. - (d) The Police Chief or Police Chief or the authorized designee should assign members to handle survivor notifications and assign members to the roles of Hospital Liaison (to relieve the temporary Hospital Liaison) and the Agency Agency Liaison as soon as practicable (see the Notifying Survivors section and the Agency Agency Liaison and Hospital Liaison subsections in this policy).
+- (b) The Shift Supervisor should ensure that notifications are made in accordance with the Officer-Involved Shootings and Deaths and Major Incident Notification policies as applicable. - (c) If the member has been transported to the hospital, the Shift Supervisor or the authorized designee should respond to the hospital to assume temporary responsibilities as the Hospital Liaison. - (d) The Police Chief or the authorized designee should assign members to handle survivor notifications and assign members to the roles of Hospital Liaison (to relieve the temporary Hospital Liaison) and the Agency Liaison as soon as practicable (see the Notifying Survivors section and the Agency Liaison and Hospital Liaison subsections in this policy).